 Edison NJ Resisting Arrest Lawyer

-Criminal Defense Attorneys in Old Bridge, New Jersey
+Criminal Defense Attorneys in Middlesex County, New Jersey

-The charge of Resisting Arrest is also known as Eluding a Police Officer.
+The charge of Resisting Arrest is governed by the same New Jersey Statute as Eluding a Police Officer, both of which are explained in N.J.S.A.
+2C:29-2.
 It commonly occurs in alcohol-related incidents.
 Sometimes, it is even the result of attempting to flee from law enforcement on foot.
-Regardless of the specifics, New Jersey aggressively prosecutes this crime.
-A conviction may results in jail time, probation, mandatory community service, and thousands of dollars in fines.
+Regardless of the specifics, New Jersey aggressively prosecutes resisting arrest crimes.
+A conviction may result in jail time, probation, mandatory community service, and thousands of dollars in fines.
 Our firm’s founding partner, Will Proetta, Esq., is an experienced criminal defense lawyer who has defended a wide array of clients from offenses including resisting arrest as well as associated charges such as disorderly conduct and assault throughout New Jersey including East Brunswick, Plainsboro, South Plainfield, Old Bridge, Sayreville, Monroe Township, and Jamesburg.
 When our clients confront resisting arrest charges, we usually seek to resolve the charges with the prosecution in order to achieve a downgrade or complete dismissal.
 If that option is not available we are prepared to aggressively litigate your case.
 To speak with a Middlesex County criminal defense lawyer to discuss your options or build a customized case strategy designed to meet your legal needs, please contact our Edison office at (732) 659-9600 for a free initial consultation.

 Resisting Arrest Defense Lawyer in New Brunswick NJ